MuchoLucho/mender-docs/08.Server-integration/03.Mutual-TLS-authentication/docs.md

 ```

 Make sure that the result is valid JSON, in particular that commas appear on every line except the last in a block.
 Add the snippet inside the first set of curly braces in the file.
 For example, it might look like this in a typical `mender.conf` file:

+TODO: Why does this work?
+It has https://hosted.mender.io/ while mtls proxy is set on my-server.com.

 ```json
 {